PoojaChoudhary03/Flight_Delay_Prediction/Data_Cleaning_README.md

 ## Mid_term_Project
+### Dataset: Commercial flight, passenger, and fuel consumption information as well as weather data transformed from Virtual Crossing API.

+The goal is to predict arrival delays of commercial flights.
+Often, there isn't much airlines can do to avoid the delays, therefore, they play an important role in both profits and loss of the airlines.
+It is critical for airlines to estimate flight delays as accurate as possible because the results can be applied to both, improvements in customer satisfaction and income of airline agencies.

+### Files
+- exploratory_analysis.ipynb: this file contains 10 questions we need to answer during the data exploration phase.
+They will help us to understand the data and become familiar with different variables. modeling.ipynb: this file contains instructions for modeling part of the project.
+We recommend to split modeling tasks into more notebooks. data_description.md: when you need to look for any information regarding specific attributes in the data this is the file to look in. sample_submission.csv: this file is the example of how the submission of the results should look like.
+Data
+We will be working with data from air travel industry.
+We will have four separate tables:

+- flights: The departure and arrival information about flights in US in years 2018 and 2019.
+- fuel_comsumption: The fuel comsumption of different airlines from years 2015-2019 aggregated per month.
+- passengers: The passenger totals on different routes from years 2015-2019 aggregated per month.
+- flights_test: The departure and arrival information about flights in US in January 2020.
+This table will be used for evaluation.
+For submission, we are required to predict delays on flights from first 7 days of 2020 (1st of January - 7th of January).
+We can find sample submission in file sample_submission.csv
 ### Introduction

+Now after accessing the database, we merged these 4 tables into one csv file and reduced a lot of rows and some columns using SQL. but there is still a lot more to do.

 Before I start doing this notebook I will define what a delayed flight will be as this will be the principle used to drop or not some of the columns/features that come with this dataset, or to engineer others.